 The person may be able to stand on their own but may need a walker or other assistive device to walk.

 At stage 5, a person may not be able to stand or move around due to stiffness.
 Depending on their age and overall health, they may need a wheelchair for mobility.

 The individual will need constant care to carry out daily activities and protect them from hazards, such as falling.

 Parkinson’s disease is not life threatening, but it can put strain on the body.
 A person may become more prone to certain types of infections, and there may be a risk of falling or choking.

 Advances in treatment now mean that many people with Parkinson’s disease can now expect to live for as long as a person without the condition.

 A doctor will often use a scale when talking about Parkinson’s disease.
 The scale can help determine the progression of the condition.

 - social interaction

-Looking at a wide variety of symptoms helps doctors get a better idea of how Parkinson’s is affecting a person’s everyday life, not just their motor skills.
+Looking at a wide variety of symptoms helps doctors get a better idea of how Parkinson’s disease is affecting a person’s everyday life overall.

 Currently, there is no known cure for Parkinson’s disease.
-Once Parkinson’s is diagnosed, the symptoms can often be treated with medications and therapies, especially in the early stages.
+Once a person receives a diagnosis, medications and therapies can help manage the symptoms, especially in the early stages.